This scholarship was established to benefit a Security & Strategic Intelligence (SSI) student in the School for Professional Studies.

 - Completed math and/or English placement tests as necessary.

-- Submit a 500 word essay addressing the following question: "How will you use your CJSM degree to further yourself personally and professionally and give back to the community?"
+- Submit a 500 word essay addressing the following question: "How will you use your SSI degree to further yourself personally and professionally and give back to the community?"

 - Receive less than the equivalent of 9 credit hours (currently $5400) in tuition assistance per year (exclusive of aid received through the FAFSA, such as federal loans or grants).

-- Able to provide service to the School for Professional Studies by serving as a volunteer at the 2014 Criminal Justice and Security Management Panel Presentation or an equivalent five hours of service to the CJSM program.
+- Able to provide service to the School for Professional Studies by serving as a volunteer at the 2016 Security & Strategic Intelligence Panel Presentation or an equivalent five hours of service to the SSI program.

 - Available to complete an interview with the selection committee, if appropriate.